 If you look at how DB Engines lists databases, they always declare the database type.

 See the Database Model column.
 DB Engines lists the type of database or declares whether it is a mixed type.
 Some databases can combine more than one type into one database.

 Hmmmmm…..Different Database Types for Different Purposes?

 The different database types apply for different purposes.
 For this reason, they aren’t directly comparable unless they are in the same or a related type.
 We have gone through a period where the number of database types has increased significantly.
 This will also mean a less dominant use of RDBMSs in the future.
-A major factor which is driving this increase in database types being accessed is the DaaS providers like AWS, Google Cloud and Azure that allow customers to spin up databases and test them at very low cost.
-If the database is found to not be desirable for the purpose the database can be quickly deactivated and the charges then cease.
+A significant factor that is driving this increase in database types being accessed is the DaaS providers like AWS, Google Cloud, and Azure that allow customers to spin up databases and test them at a very low cost.
+If the database is found to not be desirable for the purpose, the database can be quickly deactivated, and the charges then cease.

 The DMSA MQ